 - Is my spouse entitled to a portion of my accident settlement if we divorce?

-These and many more questions are answered in a book provided by our law firm.
+These and many more questions are addressed in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man or Woman Need’s to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process.
 No matter your situation, we encourage you to contact our office.
-We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that would be helpful.
+We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you believe that would be helpful to you.

 Common asset division questions